Day 21 - South Queensferry to Perth

 The terrain today was as varied as it's been the whole trip, with quiet roads through villages, some sections on a cycle path alongside the A9, plenty of quiet country roads through woodland, and even a nerve-wracking half mile along the A9.
 I'd really rather have preferred to avoid the A9, as I've successfully done so far, but the alternative was to add a 2.5 mile diversion on.
 That doesn't sound too much, but in this rain it'd have felt like an eternity!
 I put all my lights on full beam, waited (for ages!) for a relatively quiet break in the traffic, and just went for it.
 It wasn't pleasant - and I should have taken the diversion instead - but was over within a minute or two and without incident.

-A lot of today's route on country roads was quite high up, which on any other day would have given me some great scenery as I
+A lot of today's route on country roads was quite high up, which on any other day would have given me some great scenery, but with today's rain sadly all I could see was grey clouds.

 There was one hairy moment of the day as well, coming not too far from Pitlochry.
 I was cycling perhaps slightly too fast along a decent quality cyclepath when suddenly - and at the bottom of a dip - I came across a very muddy stretch that was maybe 4-5 metres long.
 I entered the mud a bit too fast and immediately found myself battling hard with the bike to stay upright; the wheels were desperately wanting to slide out from under me.
 Fortunately I stayed in control and made it out of the mud with my heart beating somewhat faster, and didn't end up as a muddy mess on the floor!
 Phew.